Get started with Xbox Live as a managed partner or an ID

 - Xbox Live connected storage offers free save game roaming between devices so gamers can easily continue game progress between Xbox One and Windows PC.

 Decide between making an Xbox Development Kit (XDK), Universal Windows Platform (UWP), or cross-play game:

 - XDK based games only run on the Xbox One console

 - UWP games can target any Windows platform such as Windows PC, Windows Phone, or Xbox One

 - For Xbox One, see UWP on Xbox One and specifically System resources for UWP apps and games on Xbox One

 - Cross-play games are typically games that target Xbox One and Windows PC using both the XDK and UWP paths.

-2. Ensure that you have a title created on Dev Center or XDP
+2. Ensure that you have a title created in Partner Center or XDP

-Every Xbox Live title must be defined on Dev Center or the Xbox Developer Portal (XDP) before you will be able to sign-in and make Xbox Live Service calls.
+Every Xbox Live title must be defined in Partner Center or the Xbox Developer Portal (XDP) before you will be able to sign-in and make Xbox Live Service calls.
 Creating A New Title will show you how to do this.

 3. Follow the appropriate guide to setup your IDE or game engine